top of page

 THE BEGINNING

 Simon Lamb grew up on the west coast of Scotland.
-Through his teens, he was a keen participant in the local amateur dramatics scene – both as a performer and a writer – with a deep love for watching musical theatre and listening to musical theatre cast albums, from which he first learned of his love for lyrics.
+Through his teens, he was a keen participant in the local amateur dramatics scene – both as a performer and a writer – with a deep love for watching musical theatre and listening to musical theatre cast albums, from which he first learned of his love for the lyrical.

 02